 - 60 and above: Up to 40%.

-Cross-Border Considerations
+Cross-Border Considerations for Pension Contributions

 As mentioned earlier, if you’ve contributed to a pension in another country, you may need to consider how that impacts your retirement plan.
-For example, 401(k)s and IRAs — popular pension schemes in the US — are generally considered by Irish Revenue to be taxable sources of income in Ireland once you establish residency.
-But the way these accounts are taxed in Ireland can differ from the US, so it’s important to get more detailed information based on your unique circumstances.
+For example, 401(k)s and IRAs – popular pension schemes in the US – are generally considered by Irish Revenue to be taxable sources of income in Ireland once you establish residency.

 Plus, when you transfer pensions to Ireland or manage contributions across borders, you may be at risk for double taxation or missed relief opportunities.
 That’s why we always recommend speaking with an expert tax advisor in Ireland ahead of time.
 Not only will they help you iron out any compliance issues you might have, they’ll also make sure you’re not paying more tax than you need to.

-What about ARFs (Approved Retirement Funds)?
+What are ARFs (Approved Retirement Funds)?

 - Flexibility: ARFs allow you to decide how much income to withdraw each year while the remaining funds stay invested (subject to minimum distribution rules).
 This can be particularly beneficial for expats with fluctuating income needs or those managing cross-border financial obligations.